sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

     set :rvm_ruby_string, '2.0.0-p648@@rails-4116-secondhand'

-#<-- probably delete
-This will ensure that the new used Ruby version will be installed in `shared/bundle/ruby/`.
-If you just use `2.0.0` you will get an error like

-     * 2015-12-24 08:14:16 executing `bundle:install`
-     * alot of output
-    ** [out :: secondhand.mercury] ERROR: Gem bundler is not installed, run `gem install bundler` firrst.

-This is because Capistrano will use the Ruby version that is available in `shared/bundle/ruby` which before deployment is `1.9.3` from previous deployments before we upgraded.
-#-->

 For testing the deployment we will first deploy the branch `upgrade-to-rails-4.1`.
 If it works we will merge the branch to the master branch and do the final deployment.
 In order to provide a specific branch we